Bypassed4132/discord-crash/README.md

 Discord-Crash
 Crash all Discord clients (desktop, mobile, browser, third party clients,) when user clicks your profile

-Discord patched this, the repo will be updated if another solution is found

 Submitting the PUT request
 ∙ Navigate to Discord in the browser to find your authorization token (How To Find Token)